 Adam’s current work includes:

-- Re Olga Martin Montis; Labrouche v Frey – acting for the claimant (led by Simon Taube QC and Marcus Staff) in a large and complex breach of trust claim raising numerous issues of English, Swiss and Liechtenstein law.
-The trial is scheduled for autumn 2015.
+- Re Olga Martin Montis; Labrouche v Frey EWHC 268 (Ch) – acting for the claimant (with Simon Taube QC and Marcus Staff) in a large and complex breach of trust claim raising numerous issues of English, Swiss and Liechtenstein law.

 - Vendort Traders Inc v Evrostroy Grupp LLC (2014, Eastern Caribbean Court of Appeal) (BVIHCVAP2012/0041) – case concerning scope and effect of BVI Arbitration Ordinance enforcement provisions for foreign non-Convention awards.
 The matter will be heard in the Privy Council in 2016.